-With a dark, slightly frenetic feel and a confusing layout, the Luxor casino features a few thousand slot and video machines, more than...
+With a dark, slightly frenetic feel and confusing layout, the Luxor casino features a few thousand slot and video-poker machines, more...

 Titanic: The Artifact Exhibition

-This intriguing permanent exhibition displays more than 300 historic artifacts salvaged from the RMS Titanic – the luxury passenger...
+This intriguing exhibition displays more than 250 genuine artifacts salvaged from the RMS Titanic – the luxury passenger liner that...

-This deliciously trashy topless revue, billed as 'sexy couples entertainment', features gorgeous women of many shapes and sizes, plus a...
+This deliciously trashy topless revue, billed as 'sexy couples' entertainment,' features gorgeous women of many shapes and sizes, and...

 T&T (Tacos & Tequila)

 Edgy industrial design pulls a rock 'n' roll crowd upstairs to this popular taqueria inside the Luxor's soaring atrium.
 Hot-tamale...

 3900 Las Vegas Blvd S · interesting places nearby